 - 2 tablespoons olive oil

-- 1 package ranch seasoning and salad dressing mix 1 ounce
+- 1 oz ranch seasoning and salad dressing mix 1 package

 - 3 cloves garlic minced